 This course focuses on the fundamentals of information security that are used in protecting the information both in computers and traveling over computer networks.
-It also covers principles for building secure systems and rives industry examples.
-Students will also learn how to design secure systems, find vulnerabilities in code and design software systems that limit the impact of security vulnerabilities.
-Prerequisites: CSC 101, CSC 180, CSC 215, CSC 340, MTH 121, MTH 200 (CSC 340 may be taken concurrently).
+It also covers principles for building secure systems and presents industry examples.
+Students will also learn how to design secure systems, find vulnerabilities in code, and design software systems that limit the impact of security vulnerabilities.
+Topics also include Network Security, Application Security and Database Security.
+Prerequisites: CSC 180, CSC 210, CSC 345.